Sophie Ainsworth: Sailing

-In 2013 Ainsworth teamed up with Charlotte Dobson to compete in the 49erFX classification.
-The 49er is a two-handed skiff-type sailing dinghy with high performance, and the 49erFX is a version designed for a lighter crew (120 kg).
-It has the same hull, wings, and foils as the 49er but the mast is shorter and the mainsail, jib and gennaker are smaller and lighter.
-This lowers the centre of gravity and makes the boat easier to sail while improving the overall performance.
+In 2013 Ainsworth teamed up with Charlotte Dobson to compete in the 49er FX classification.
 At the 2014 49er European Championships, held in Helsinki, Finland, the pair managed a sixth place.

-The following year, at the 49erFX World Championships, held in San Isidro, Argentina, they finished in fifth place, only four points behind the medal positions.
+The following year, at the 49er FX World Championships, held in San Isidro, Argentina, they finished in fifth place, only four points behind the medal positions.

 With these successes behind them, in March 2016 they were selected as part of the Great Britain team for the 2016 Summer Olympics to be held in Rio de Janeiro, Brazil.
-They are due to compete in the women's 49erFX event, which is making its debut at the Games.
+They are due to compete in the women's 49er FX event, which is making its debut at the Games.
 They competed in the Princess Sofia Trophy in Palma, Majorca in April 2016, finishing fifth in the opening race before suffering problems with their equipment in race two.
 They eventually placed sixth overall after taking second place in the final race.
 Later that month at the 49er European Championships in Barcelona, Spain, Ainsworth and Dobson were joint third after the second day of competition where they finished their three races, first, second and third.
 A victory in the final medal race meant they eventually finished ninth overall, and seventh among European boats.